achuchulev/hello-ps/README.md

-# hello-ps
-Powershell script that prints Hello
+# Powershell script that prints Hello

 ### Instructions on how to install Powershell